Hives/airport-challenge-javascript/all-the-gory-details.md

 All tests passing. ([GitHub commit for this.](https://github.com/Hives/airport-challenge-javascript/commit/43e57004bb4da9b46a353e3c228600a2e118a29a#diff-54656ca4d5078be80cb746321c597634))

-Now let's inject this into the Airport definition:
+Now we can inject this into our `Airport` and stub the behaviour out in our tests:

 ```javascript
 describe("Airport", function() {